tylercroberts/datasci_project_template/README.md

 There are no arguments fed to this script from the command line.
 All required inputs are asked for during run-time.

+In all empty folders, a `.gitkeep` file is created upon initialization in order to ensure that all folders can be pushed to Git.

 The general directory structure is:
 ```
 ├── LICENSE